odb/shml/_includes/foreground.md

 <a name="Foreground"></a>
 # Foreground

-To set the foreground color of any string or object you need to call the `color` method followed by an argument.
+To set the foreground color of any string or object you need to call the `fgcolor` method followed by an argument.

 ### Arguments